simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ### Build the packages

-At this point you should have NuoDB, Kafka,  SPark and SBT installed. configured and running.
+At this point you should have NuoDB, Kafka,  Spark and SBT installed. configured and running.

 * You should have already created the NuoDB tables using the creates_and_inserts.cql script
 * All components should be working e.g. Zookeeper, Kafka